Libensemble/libensemble/docs/platforms/polaris.rst

 a virtual environment on top of this (if just using ``pip install``) or clone the base environment (if you need ``conda install``).
 More details at `Python for Polaris`_.

-.. dropdown:: Example of Conda + virtual environmentggle
+.. dropdown:: Example of Conda + virtual environment

    E.g.,~  to create a virtual environment that allows installation of further packages::